mike-u/firefox-apple-pay/README.md

 So if we can insert a fake element that resolves true, the button might show up but be nonfunctional.
 This may have been the idea of the SO post author.

 I think this will be possible with the `cloneInto` content to page script function.

+---
+Added a cloneInto and it works for some sites but not others.
+They might be checking something else within ApplePaySession or the user agent.